meinlebenswerk/GMMKAmbilightChrome/README.md

  - ~~the UI get's slowed down by the synchronous USB-Transfers~~
  - currently, only ISO-Keyboard layouts are supported :)
  - Blur filter is not configurable anymore
+ - *ONLY* works on Chrome and the no-HID case is handled not that nicely

 ## Big thanks to:
 Well the same amazing people, that helped GMMKAmbilight to become a reality!